chabad360/chabad360.github.io/content/post/running-a-blog-for-free.md

 #### 3. Get a Domain

 You'll need to have a domain, you can get one at a great price from [Namecheap](https://namecheap.com).
-Finally, you'll also want an account with [Cloudflare](https://cloudflare.com), now would be a good time to setup your site with cloudflare too.
+Finally, you'll also want an account with [Cloudflare](https://cloudflare.com), now would be a good time to setup your site with cloudflare (hopfully the process is pretty self-explanatory) too.

 ### Let's setup our site!